An American Woman in Kashmir

 I’ve been to Pakistan five times and to AJK twice and feel comfortable there.
 But Linda had never been to a third world country, much less a Muslim country that is an intimate player in the War on Terror.

 At my proposal her first reaction was a predictable trepidation.
-Her misgivings about going there were understandable as she watches the news daily and like most of us, she seriously considers the one-on-one viewpoints of friends and family (all of whom were aghast).
+Her misgivings about going there were understandable as she watches the news, and like most of us, she seriously considers the one-on-one viewpoints of friends and family (all of whom were aghast).
 But she knows most Americans fumble at even finding Pakistan and AJK on a world map and therefore they couldn’t possibly accurately relay the on-the-ground reality of these places.
-So, after emotionally wavering back and forth, she courageously over-rode the unanimous veto of those around her and on October 4th found herself beside me on a 747 headed to Taipei, to Bangkok and then to Lahore, Pakistan.
+So after emotionally wavering back and forth, she courageously over-rode the unanimous veto of those around her and on October 4th found herself beside me on a 747 headed to Taipei, to Bangkok and then to Lahore, Pakistan.
 We would be gone for 14 days and in that time we would spend several days deep in the heart of rural AJK, in places where no westerners had ever been before.

 Enduring Planet Earth’s Maximum Possible Jet Lag.